 Ongoing research and teaching

-I teach and supervise on all different levels and I am also the Director of Studies.
+I teach and supervise on all different levels.

 Displaying of publications.
 Sorted by year, then title.

-Terese Anving has a PhD in Sociology and is an Associate Senior Lecturer in Gender Studies.
-She is the Director of studies and the Programme Director for the Bachelor Programme in Gender Studies.
+Terese Anving has a PhD in Sociology and is a Senior Lecturer in Gender Studies.

 - "Intergenerational care in Sweden.
 A study of relationships, commitments, and practices of care in everyday family life" (Funded by the Swedish Research Council, VR 2018-01053)